 Urban resilience programming promotes sustainable, resilient solutions that integrate interventions in water, food security, economic growth, health, social cohesion and protection, education, climate change, disaster risk reduction and resilience, among others.

 USAID takes a systems-based, holistic approach to urban resilience that focuses on shocks and stressors related to climate change, geological hazards, urban growth, and other factors.
-The forthcoming USAID Urban Resilience Framework provides a foundation for integration of urban resilience into a variety of USAID programs, including a set of building blocks, illustrative programmatic activities, and other resources.
+The USAID Urban Resilience Technical Guidance provides a foundation for integration of urban resilience into a variety of USAID programs, including a set of building blocks, illustrative programmatic activities, and other resources.
 The information below is drawn from the Framework, as well as related USAID and external sources, including the USAID Resilience Policy.

 Urban resilience efforts can guard against risks and help capture and safeguard benefits of urbanization for residents, especially the most vulnerable.
 Although the rapid growth of cities benefits billions through greater economic opportunity and access to services, those benefits are not distributed equally and risks, and hazards are also growing.